kosua20/Thoth/README.md

 ## Meet Thoth

 {#Thoth} (or more commonly Thoth) is a new, simple static blog generator written in Swift.
-Just write your articles in Markdown, put them in a directory, point Thoth to this directory, add a template, FTP settings and an output directory, and *voilà* !
+Just write your articles in Markdown, put them in a directory, point Thoth to this directory, add a template, SFTP settings and an output directory, and *voilà* !
-Thoth will generate HTML pages for all articles, drafts, and index, and upload the output to your FTP.
+Thoth will generate HTML pages for all articles, drafts, and index, and upload the output to your SFTP.

 You can use it as a command-line tool :